A Stranger in Town Review (Scherpschutter)

 From The Spaghetti Western Database

-After having killed the bar owner, the Stranger (Anthony) witnesses how a regiment of the Mexican army is slaughtered by bandits, who want to take their place in a lucrative deal with the American army.
-He offers his services to the sadistic leader of the gang, Aguila (Wolff) - who needs somebody who can 'identify' him as an officer of the federales - but of course he is double-crossed by him.
-When Aguila tries to eliminate the stranger, he manages to escape, but shortly after he is trapped and brutally tortured, first by Aguila's men, then by the bandit's fiancée (Sandri), a 19th century SM dominatrix with a 20th century fifties coiffure, timeless jodhpurs and a whip.
-But she gets sexually aroused when torturing a man, and the stranger uses this 'weakness' to get the better of her, in a mesmerizing and - for the time - very daring scene.
+After having killed the bar owner, the Stranger witnesses how a regiment of the Mexican army is slaughtered by bandits, who want to take their place in a lucrative deal with the American army.
+He offers his services to the sadistic leader of the gang, Aguila - who needs somebody who can 'identify' him as an officer of the federales - but of course he is double-crossed by him.
+The Stranger is brutally tortured, first by Aguila's men, then by the bandit's fiancée (Gia Sandri), a 19th century SM dominatrix with a 20th century fifties coiffure, timeless jodhpurs and a whip.
+She gets sexually aroused when torturing a man, and the stranger uses this 'weakness' to get the better of her, in a mesmerizing and - for the time - very daring scene.
 Finally he faces the entire gang in a bloody showdown in the town's street.

-As said, the film wasn't received well by critics and still isn't popular among them.
-Hughes (1) thinks it's "so poorly executed that its success, especially in America, is difficult to fathom".
-Frayling (2) nor Casadio (3) pay attention to it and Phil Hardy (4) calls it a poor imitation of Leone, only outdoing the maestro in violence, but little else.
-Marco Giusti is a little more positive on the film, saying "it seems well-written and executed with much care" (5).
+The film wasn't received well by critics and still isn't popular among them.
+Hughes (*1) thinks it's "so poorly executed that its success, especially in America, is difficult to fathom".
+Frayling (*2) nor Casadio (*3) pay any serious attention to it and Phil Hardy (*4) calls it "a poor imitation of Leone, only outdoing the maestro in violence, but little else."
+Marco Giusti is a little more positive on the film, saying "it seems well-written and executed with much care" (*5).
 Anthony doesn't have the virile looks of Eastwood, but he sure knows how to take a beating and his doggy-like, faithful eyes and nearly lisping speech hide an inner rage that can emerge at any moment.
 Unlike most actors playing Mexican bandits, Frank Wolff turns in a rather restrained performance, only occasionally bursting out in those inevitable laughs.
 The film was entirely shot in Italy, mainly in the Mexican village of the Elios studios in Rome.
-Benedetto Ghilghia's score is mainly a fuzzy guitar, seasoned with some whips, bells and flutes.
+Benedetto Ghilglia's score is basically a fuzzy guitar, seasoned with some whips, bells and flutes.
 It's a wonderful score, even if the main theme is used a few times too often (but when the film is over you want to hear it again!).
+Essential viewing.

 - (1) Howard Hughes, The pocket essential Spaghetti Westerns